duncanwold/theater-venue-analytics/README.md

 ---

-*Built with R, curiosity, and skepticism about "the way it's always been done"*
+*Built with R, curiosity, and skepticism of "the way it's always been done" *